 Morrison AM, Kashuba R, Menzie CA. Evaluating alternative causes of environmental change.
 Environmental Perspectives 2016; 1.

 Boehm PD, Morrison AM, Semenova S, Kashuba R, Ahnell A, Monti C. Comprehensive oil spill liability estimation.
 Environmental Perspectives 2016; 1.

-Boehm PD and Morrison AM.
-Oil spill liability modeling: helping to manage existential Risks.
+Boehm PD, Morrison AM.
+Oil spill liability modeling: helping to manage existential risks.
 Oil & Gas Insight, 2016; 4.

 Morrison AMS, Goldstone JV, Lamb DC, Kubota A, Lemaire B, Stegeman JJ.
 Identification, modeling and ligand affinity of early deuterostome CYP51s, and functional characterization of recombinant zebrafish sterol 14α-demethylase.
 Biochimica et Biophysica Acta, 2014; 1840:1825–1836.

 Menzie C, Kane Driscoll SB, Kierski M, Morrison AM.
 Advances in risk assessment in support of sediment risk management.
 In: Processes, Assessment and Remediation of Contaminated Sediments.
 Reible DD (ed), SERDP ESTCP Environmental Remediation Technology, Vol. 6, pp. 107–130, 2014.

 Mudge S, Morrison AM.
 Tracking sources of sewage in the environment.
 Environmental Forensic Notes, 2010; 9.